-- 1) Unscrew the air slide rod to allow the top panel to lift - 2) Remove bottom panel (below door) - 3) Remove the door-stop screw from the bottom left corner. - 4) Lift the door up and over the top end of the vertical hinge rod. - 5) Lower the door and slide off the bottom end of the hinge rod.
+- 1) Lift the door up and over the top end of the vertical hinge rod. - 2) Lower the door and slide off the bottom end of the hinge rod.

-2.6.
+2.8.
 ADJUSTING THE DOOR

 Over time the screws securing the door hinge plate to the heater may loosen resulting in the door dropping, i.e. visually appears on slight angle and no longer 100% horizontal.
 This can result in a poor door seal and unnecessary amounts of oxygen entering the firebox and wood burning too quickly.